 Purpose: This form is intended for use by those who seek a change in residency classification or by those whose status cannot be determined from the information submitted with the application for admission.

-Procedure: Complete the form online, print, sign and submit (in person or via certified postal mail) to the Office of the Registrar with ALL supporting documentation by the last day of registration of semester/term in which the student is petitioning.
+Procedure: Complete the form online, print, sign, and submit via certified USPS Mail (tracked with verification card or via Fed Ex to the Office of the Registrar with ALL supporting documentation by the last day of registration of the semester/term in which the student is petitioning.

 How to Appeal the Petition Decision